zzeneg/stront/build-guide/mx/readme.md

   See [keymap](https://github.com/zzeneg/qmk_firmware/blob/feature/stront/keyboards/stront/keymaps/default/keymap.c) for better understanding. **Reconnect the keyboard to apply changes.**

 - test display and touchpad
-- test all keys - insert swithes or short sockets with something like metal tweezers or TRRS cable
+- test all keys - insert switches or short sockets with something like metal tweezers or TRRS cable
 - test encoders
 - test USB-C interconnect in all 4 possible cable positions
 - test LEDs - press or lightly tap each LED with your fingers to make sure the soldering is fine, there should be no flickering